edwinst/c64_light_fantastic_reverse_engineering/README.md

 This protocol is meant to read a tokenized BASIC program.
 Each line starts with a #$0D character, followed by two bytes for the line number.
 If the line number is >= 32768 unsigned ($8000), the receiver stops.

+# Credits

+I learned about this fascinating story through Perifractic's wonderful YouTube recipode (see link in the intro).

+For disassembling, I used "Infiltrator Disassembler" by Gerald Hinder (https://csdb.dk/release/?id=100129).